open-telemetry/opentelemetry-specification/specification/README.md

     runtime or framework, and not expected to interfere or overlap with any feature that might (likely) be added to the cross-language specification in future.
-  * Anything that is retrospecitive, for example, a feature/functionality which has been released as a stable/GA offering before this compliance rule was formalized (release 1.16.0).
+  * Anything that is retrospective, for example, a feature/functionality which has been released as a stable/GA offering before this compliance rule was formalized (release 1.16.0).